Heritage

 Domain

-The Heritage domain in the Culture Monitor focuses on four forms of heritage: movable, immovable, intangible and digital (originating) heritage.
-This page focuses extra attention on the last two categories and the interaction between heritage and society.
-In addition, the page addresses policy and other developments in the sector and provides insight into key figures on heritage.
+The Heritage domain in the Culture Monitor addresses four forms of heritage: movable, immovable, intangible, and digital (origin) heritage.
+This page focuses on developments in the museum and heritage sectors, as well as the interaction between heritage and society.
+Additionally, the page discusses policy and other developments within the sector and provides insight into key figures regarding heritage.

 Summary

-Heritage is alive: almost 90 percent of Dutch people over the age of twelve visit, practice, view or study cultural heritage in all its different forms.
-The Netherlands has 629 museums that received 2023 million visitors in 31,5, 61.679 built national monuments and many hundreds of forms of living cultural heritage, such as customs and traditions.
+Heritage is everywhere in society: nearly 90 percent of Dutch people over the age of twelve visit, practice, view, or study cultural heritage in all its various forms.
+The Netherlands has 621 museums that received 31,9 million visitors in 2024, 61.635 built national monuments, and many hundreds of forms of living cultural heritage, such as customs and traditions.

 Overview and key figures

 Heritage is very much alive among the Dutch population.
-From research by the Cultural Heritage Agency of the Netherlands (RCE) and the Knowledge Centre for Intangible Heritage of the Netherlands (KIEN), shows that in 2024 almost 90 percent of Dutch people aged 12 and older will visit, practice, view or study cultural heritage.
-6 million Dutch people, 38 percent of the population, are actively involved in heritage in their free time.
-These findings are in line with the results of the biennial leisure omnibus (VTO), which has shown for years that Dutch people visit and practice heritage in large numbers (read more about this on Culture and participation).
+From research by the Cultural Heritage Agency of the Netherlands (RCE) and the Knowledge Centre for Intangible Heritage of the Netherlands (KIEN)It appears that in 2024, nearly 90 percent of Dutch people aged 12 and older visit, practice, view, or study cultural heritage.
+6 million Dutch people, 38 percent of the population, actively engage with or visit heritage in their free time.
+With 2 million visitors, Open Monument Day is the largest cultural event of the Netherlands.
+These findings align with the results of the biennial Leisure Omnibus (VTO), which has shown for years that Dutch people visit and engage with heritage in large numbers.
+In 2024, nearly 7 out of 10 Dutch people visited a heritage site or event.
+35 percent of people engaged in heritage research and 16 percent dedicated themselves to heritage preservation (read more about this at Culture and participation).

 Heritage and our understanding of it are therefore constantly changing and subject to the way in which society develops.